Sba121/basketball_analytics/README.md

 # basketball_analytics
 This repository includes statistics of NBA games and players.

-All study has been done using Ptyhon and Jupyter Notebook.
+All code has been written using Ptyhon and Jupyter Notebook.

 You can find mini projects below: